Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Statistical Analysis Based on Data

 To identify households with a ratio in agreement with the census of Shijiazhuang, we release the stringent criteria and form households among individuals from single-commuter households with $S_{ij}\ge 0.1$.
-We finally obtained a ratio of households matching the deduced ratio, such that single to quadruple-commuter household to 108,515, 90,843, 40,076, and 3,006 respectively.
+We finally obtained a ratio of households matching the deduced ratio, such that single to quadruple-commuter households to 108,515, 90,843, 40,076, and 3,006 respectively.

-\textbf{Using the shortest travel distance by motor vehicle.} The mode of transport is highly related to the commuting distance, we analyzed the distance for on-demand motor vehicles the Didi in China in 2017 (as shown in Figure S1)to identify a threshold for urban residents to differentiate between short and long distances.
-As we can see in Fig. S1, the number of on-demand travel peaks at a distance of 2.5 km.
+\textbf{Using the shortest travel distance by motor vehicle.} The mode of transport is highly related to the commuting distance, we analyzed the distance for on-demand motor vehicles the Didi in China in 2017 (as shown in Figure S1) to identify a threshold for urban residents to differentiate between short and long distances.
+As we can see in Figure S1, the number of on-demand travel peaks at a distance of 2.5 km.
 Therefore, we assume that 2.5 km is the shortest distance that urban residents opt for motor vehicle travel in their daily commuting travel between their home and workplace.
+This finding is in alignment with the 2020 National Commuting Report of China, in the classification of non-motorized vs. motorized travel~\cite{Baidu2020}.